tca19/programming-notes/expert-c-programming/ch05-linking/ch05-notes.md

 flag `-m` only for this step).

 **Linking**: action of converting object files to executables.
-The linker identifies the main routine (start of execution), maps symbols to memory addresses, regroups all the object files and integrates the required libraries to produce the executable.
+The linker identifies the main routine (starting point of program), maps symbols to memory addresses, regroups all the object files and integrates the required libraries to produce the executable.

 * **Static linking**: add a copy of library binaries (used to call BIOS routines of machine) into each generated executable
-* **Dynamic linking**: store the binary libraries into system, the program will look for them at runtime.
+* **Dynamic linking**: store the binary libraries into system, the program will include the filename of these libraries so it can look for them at runtime.
 No need to add them into the executable

+No look for libraries is done until a call from this library happens at run time so *there's no penalty to linking against a library that you may not call*.
+Dynamic linking is now the norm as it can drastically reduce the executable size (e.g. 506kB as 5kB).